abeldekat/lazyflex.nvim/README.md

 - Easier troubleshooting/testing from one central location.
   - Enable/disable multiple plugins by keyword.
-  - Define and use presets for your own configuration
+  - Define and use presets for your own configuration.
   - Has presets for each plugin module in [**LazyVim**](https://github.com/LazyVim/LazyVim).
   - Has options to skip loading the configuration modules provided by **LazyVim**.
+- Helps to verify the independence of the components in the configuration.
 - When creating an issue, facilitates writing a concise reproducible configuration.
   - Contains [examples](#minimal-reproducible-configurations) for minimal configurations using **lazyflex**.